-If you were to call him a hero, Desmond Doss would’ve likely corrected you.
+If you called him a hero, Desmond Doss would’ve likely corrected you.

-The young World War II medic who singlehandedly saved the lives of 75 American soldiers on the Maeda Escarpment of Okinawa in 1945 would say only that he did what was right.
-And he would also say that he never carried a weapon of any kind because he was in the business of saving lives, not taking them.
+The young World War II medic who singlehandedly saved the lives of 75 American soldiers on the Maeda Escarpment of Okinawa in 1945 would say that he only did what was right.
+And he would also say that he never carried a weapon because he was in the business of saving lives, not taking them.

-Last year, the Academy Award-winning film Hacksaw Ridge brought Desmond Doss to the attention of countless people who’d heard neither the man’s name nor his incredible story ever before.
+In 2016, the Academy Award-winning film Hacksaw Ridge brought Desmond Doss to the attention of countless people who’d never heard of this exceptionally brave man.
+But the movie didn’t tell the full story.

-Also at a young age, Doss developed a hatred of weapons that would persist throughout his life, even during his time in combat.
-Doss’s hatred of weapons stemmed from his religious beliefs as a Seventh-day Adventist, and from watching his drunken father pull a gun on his uncle during an argument.
-His mother had managed to confiscate the .45 pistol from her husband and told young Doss to run and hide it.
+Doss’ hatred of weapons stemmed from his religious beliefs as a Seventh-day Adventist, and from watching his drunken father pull a gun on his uncle during an argument.
+His mother had managed to confiscate the .45 pistol from her husband and told the young Doss to run and hide it.
 He was so shaken, he vowed that was the last time he would ever hold a weapon.

 Instead, Doss spent his childhood doing things like flattening pennies on the railway near his Lynchburg, Virginia home and wrestling with his younger brother, Harold.
 He said that Desmond wasn’t much fun to wrestle with because you could never win — not because Desmond was particularly skilled, but because he’d never surrender and didn’t know how to give up.

 Years later, this physical resilience would come in handy during his time in the military.
 And it would also help him earn the Medal of Honor.

 At age 18, Doss dutifully registered for the draft and worked at a shipyard in Newport News, Virginia.
 When World War II broke out, Doss jumped at the opportunity to aid the cause and serve his country during the conflict.

 But the fact that he refused to carry a weapon — let alone kill anyone — earned him the widely unflattering label of “conscientious objector.”
 It was a label that Doss hated, and instead of flat-out refusing to perform military service, he insisted that he work as a medic.
-The Army assigned him to a rifle company instead in hopes that he’d just leave.
+The Army assigned him to a rifle company instead, in hopes that he’d just leave the military.

-Doss appealed the Army’s decision up through the ranks until they begrudgingly made him a medic.
-But his fellow soldiers in training camp still couldn’t understand why Doss was there.
+Doss appealed the Army’s decision up through the ranks until they begrudgingly decided to make him a medic.
+But his fellow soldiers in training camp still couldn’t understand why Doss was there in the first place.

-Yet, over and over, Doss not only dismissed their cruel behavior, he rose above it.
-He resolutely believed that his purpose was to serve both God and country.
+Doss not only dismissed their cruel behavior, but he also rose above it.
+He believed that his purpose was to serve both God and his country.
 All he wanted was to prove those two tasks weren’t mutually exclusive.

 Then came the battle at the Okinawa Maeda Escarpment, or what the Americans called “Hacksaw Ridge.”
-It fell on May 5, 1945, a Saturday — Doss’s day of Sabbath.
+It fell on May 5, 1945, a Saturday — which was Doss’ day of Sabbath.
 It was a particularly grueling onslaught with artillery coming so fast and furious that it was literally ripping men in half.

 The Japanese army’s plan of waiting until all of the Americans reached the plateau to open fire created a devastating amount of wounded soldiers.
 But the Japanese didn’t know that the Americans had Desmond Doss.

-In an act that still astounds the surviving members of Doss’s company today, the fearless medic held his ground at the plateau.
+In an act that still astounds the surviving members of Doss’ company today, the fearless medic held his ground at the plateau.
 Amidst never-ending gunfire and mortar shells, Doss treated the wounded American soldiers that others may have left for dead.
 And even when his own life was at risk, he was determined to save as many men as he possibly could.

-Hour after hour, as explosions rang constantly in his ears, he tied tourniquets.
-Covered from head to toe in blood not his own, he crawled and dragged each hurt member of his company to the edge of the ridge and carefully lowered them down.
-For more than 12 hours, Doss labored under fire and saved an incredible amount of human lives.
+Hour after hour, as explosions rang constantly in his ears, he tied countless tourniquets.
+Covered from head to toe in blood not his own, Doss crawled and dragged each injured member of his company to the edge of the ridge and carefully lowered them down.
+For more than 12 hours, he labored under fire and saved an incredible amount of human lives.

 Knowing that some Japanese soldiers sometimes tortured wounded U.S. soldiers, Doss refused to leave a single man on top of the ridge.

-Not only did Doss leave no man behind, he also — miraculously — escaped with his own life and avoided any serious injury.
-Doss always claimed that God spared his life, and according to The Conscientious Objector, Japanese soldiers repeatedly had Doss in their sights only to have their guns jam.
+Not only did Doss leave no man behind, but he also — miraculously — escaped with his own life and avoided any serious injury.
+Doss would later claim that God had spared his life on that fateful day.
+And according to The Conscientious Objector, Japanese soldiers repeatedly had Doss in their sights, only to have their guns jam at the last moment.

 Two weeks later, Doss was in battle again a few miles away from the escarpment when a Japanese grenade landed in a foxhole containing Doss and some of his patients.
 He attempted to kick the grenade away, but it detonated.
 Doss ended up with deep shrapnel lacerations all down his legs.

 He treated himself for shock and dressed his own wounds, rather than having another medic emerge from safety to help.
-Five hours later, someone finally did arrive with a stretcher.
-As soon as Doss saw a soldier in need, he rolled off, surrendered his stretcher, and started patching up his comrade.
+Five hours later, someone finally arrived with a stretcher.
+But when Doss saw a soldier in need, he rolled off, surrendered his stretcher, and started patching up his comrade.

-While waiting for help to arrive, a sniper shot and shattered all the bones in Doss’ left arm.
+While Doss was waiting for more help to arrive, a sniper suddenly shot and shattered all of the bones in his left arm.
 (Hacksaw Ridge director Mel Gibson left this part out of the film because he felt that it was so heroic that audiences wouldn’t even believe that it had really happened.)

 Doss then crawled 300 yards to the aid station without accompaniment.
 He didn’t realize it then, but he’d lost his Bible on the battlefield.